jjjk123/Team1_Gene_Prioritization_GNN/README.md

 pip install multixrank

 4. Prepare Input Files
-Place interactome_human.tsv (format: ENSG1\tENSG2) and ataxia_genes.txt (ENSG per row) in the ataxia folder.
+Place interactome_human.tsv (format: ENSG1\tENSG2) and seeds.txt (ENSG per row) in the ataxia/ folder.

 5. Run MultiXrank as described in https://github.com/anthbapt/multixrank

 ✅ Output:
-multixrank_output_ataxia.tsv with scores
+multixrank_output_ataxia.tsv with gene scores

 ⚠️ Notes
-- We used the default MultiXrank parameters.
+- We used the default MultiXrank parameters (r = 0.7, self-loops = 1).

 ## Results

 ### geneDRAGNN

-The list of the top 20 prioritized genes for ataxia using the geneDRAGNN tool that was trained on LUAD:
+The list of the top 20 prioritized genes for ataxia using geneDRAGNN that was trained on LUAD (default model):

 ![image](https://github.com/user-attachments/assets/fc1c939c-bbe4-4e32-be99-c4d8fd3ec6c5)

-The list of the top 20 genes for ataxia using the retrained geneDRAGNN tool:
+The list of the top 20 genes for ataxia using the retrained geneDRAGNN:

 ![image](https://github.com/user-attachments/assets/911e5d61-987d-4831-80b9-a69718437a43)

-### XGDAG

-We were not able to utilize the XGDAG GNN due to challenges in reproducing a functional environment for this tool, across systems from a Windows laptop to a Linux HPC.
-The provided Conda setups were not functional and we could not resolve all dependencies.
-We requested the authores provide a containerized, platform-independent solution, however, due to the time limitations of the hackathon, we created a compatible Docker image from scratch.
-This way we were able to run the tool on the included, default data.
-This allowed us to realize several input files for XGDAG must be prepared with another tool, with limited documentation of the process.
-The tool set up unfortunately left us with not enough time to process and analyze our own data.

-### MultiXrank (Random Walk with Restart)

-All scripts to run MultiXrank for ataxia genes are in [multixrank/](multixrank/)

 ### Method Comparison